acaylor/ajs-blog/content/posts/loki-homelab-logging.md

 In the URL text box, enter the full URL to your loki instance ex: `http://loki.url:3100`

 Once the URL is filled out, select "Save & Test" at the bottom.
-Barring any error messages, Loki should now be browseable with grafana.
+Barring any error messages, Loki should now be viewable with grafana.

 Select "Explore" in the navigation menu and then Select "Loki" to browse logs.